If conversion is so low, what ARE the benefits of social media for business?

 Many people search on social

 Even if social doesn’t drive conversions, don’t forget that many of us now search on social media in the same way that we would on Google.
 Our purchasing decisions are complex – the internet allows us to research away to our heart’s content, and social search is one important element to that.

 Facebook ads are becoming particularly effective, but all social platforms offer opportunities for paid advertising which can be very effectively targeted at particular audiences.
 If you’re not on social media, you don’t have the opportunity to take advantage.

 Locking down your brand is one of the main benefits of social media

 You may have bought all the domain names linked to your business – but what if you haven’t locked down your brand on social media?
 There’s nothing to stop another business coming along and setting up social accounts using your business name.

 Opening social media profiles across the various platforms, using your branding and logos avoids the chance of someone else doing so.
 You stay in control of your brand.
-In this respect, the point of social media is a valuable – and often overlooked – one.
+In this respect, the social media has a valuable and often overlooked point to it.

 Even if the thought of being active on social media fills you with dread, you can always set up the profiles and put a message or post with your website or phone number of enquiries.
 Equally, if you want to concentrate on one platform, set up accounts on the other platforms and direct them to your preferred platform for social engagement.

-When your customers are using social media they’re possibly not looking for your products or services.
-They’re looking to see what their friends got up to at the weekend, or to take a quiz to find out how many chocolate bars form the 1980s they can remember (unless you count LinkedIn as social media, in which case, different rules apply).
-The point of social media is to tap into that, so that when they’re looking to buy, you will be at the forefront of their mind.
+When customers are using social media, they might simply be looking to see what friends did at the weekend, or taking a quiz on how many chocolate bars form the 1980s they can remember.
+The point of social media is to tap into that, so that when they are looking for products or services, you will be at the forefront of their mind.